NikolaiAndreadi/rephrase-supabase-server-function/README.md

 AI text rephrasing API with configurable pricing, built on Supabase Edge Functions.

-⚠️ **This is a stripped-down mid-development checkpoint of a real project**
+⚠️ **This is a stripped-down mid-development checkpoint of a real project.
+It will not be updated.**

 **Limitations:**
 - **No frontend implementation, No other server functions** - single rephrase endpoint only